 The fire department is currently in temporary quarters located at 401 Lafayette Street during the construction of the new fire station.
 The previous station was moved in 1978 from its nineteen-year residence at the old Person Ford Building at 417 Francis Street.
 Some earlier fire stations have been headquartered in the area of S England Street and Francis Street, and at the corner of S Henry and Francis Streets.

 Under the command of Interim Fire Chief Larry Snyder, the Fire Department will continue to improve and modernize in order to keep up with today's standards.
-A state-of-the-art fire station will be built in the same location as the 1978 station, at 440 N. Boundary Street.
+A state-of-the-art fire station was built in the same location as the 1978 station, at 440 N. Boundary Street.
 The City of Williamsburg honors the rich history of its Fire Department while looking forward to its promising future.